suvoni/CTF_Writeups/danteCTF_2023/README.md

 ```5cf3c0f06ffb02fea39b6dabde2867209e96863463a4b78b55aa4d88b033811e3aba1b257944afdf4f620b0fe47ba1b85c3a434243```

 This is interesting...but now what?
-Knowing that these files were encrypted with AES CBC, is it possible that the IV and plaintext are in these bytes
+Knowing that these files were encrypted with AES CBC, is it possible that these bytes contain the IV and encryption key?

+Well, if we try taking out these strange bytes from every file, the length of each file becomes an integer multiple of 16: the AES block size!
+This finding supports our hypothesis, as this is unlikely to be a coincidence.
+Now the question becomes, which bytes are the IV and which are the key, and how do we know which AES variant (128, 192, 256) was used?
+If you look closely at the strange bytes and at the image above, you may notice that the last 5 bytes are ```\:CBC```, which seems to act as some sort of delimiter or marker for the strange bytes.
+If we remove these 5 bytes we are left with 48 bytes for our key + IV.
+Logically, if the AES blocksize (and therefore IV) is always 16 bytes long, then the other 32 must be the key size, indicating that AES-256 was used.
+Knowing the type of AES used, its simply a matter of guessing whether the 48 stranges bytes are (key,IV) or (IV,key).
+Using first option to decrypt the files yields the true plaintexts: